Principles of stormwater management

 The principles of stormwater management cover the philosophy and design principles necessary to implement best practice.
 Principles can include items such as treatment at source, requiring community values to be incorporated, hydrological neutrality, etc.

 Some of these principles are applicable internationally, but there are also important national, regional and local differentiations.
-Links to key source documents are given below.
+Links to key source documents are provided on this page:

 Local guidance and examples